 Members of ASPE receive access to the full journal as part of their membership.

-We all hope everyone enjoys reading Education 3-13 and that it can play a serious role in the professional development of all who value ASPE and an organisation.
+I hope that everyone will enjoy reading Education 3-13 and that it will always play a serious role in the twin spheres of academic research and the professional development of all who study and reflect on teaching and learning.